shalomlee6/next-insurance-chore/README.md

 #      this.editItem(target);
 #    });
 #

 9. Load and display tasks from https://jsonplaceholder.typicode.com/todos when application loads (20pt)
+# did not had time to write a fetch request

 10. Prevent adding task that contain `< >` in the title. (replace with blank), For example: 'Learn < JS >' should become 'Learn JS' (10pt)
+# did not had time
 11. Handle the error in the console (15pt)
+# did not had time to write a fetch request

 Good luck!